 6. Two and a Half Men

 After Charlie Sheen’s Two and a Half Men character Charlie Harper was unceremoniously killed off at the beginning of season nine and replaced with Ashton Kutcher as Walden Schmidt, the show managed to keep going for another four seasons!
 In season 11, the show also lost Angus T. Jones.
 He had been relegated to recurring status for season 11, but he didn’t make another appearance until the show’s finale.
 The series was officially cancelled after 12 seasons in February 2015.

 Sergeant Nicholas Brody was a central character for first three seasons of Homeland; however, given that his character was a double agent, it was going to be impossible to keep him around indefinitely.
 After his character was hanged during season three, the show continued on without him and has been renewed for a seventh and an eighth season, which will be the series’ last.

 Ron Howard was one of the main characters on Happy Days and many of the plots revolved around his character, Richie Cunningham.
 When he decided to leave the series to pursue a career as a director, producers were worried about what impact his departure might have on the series.
 Happy Days continued on without Richie for another four seasons; however, the writing seemed to go downhill after Howard left the series.

 3. Spin City

 Michael J. Fox starred on Spin City for four seasons as Mike Flaherty; however, at the end of season four, he had to leave the series to deal with his Parkinson’s disease, so Charlie Sheen came in to replace him as Charlie Crawford.
-With Sheen, the show continued on for another two seasons until it was cancelled in 2000 due to low ratings.
+With Sheen, the show continued on for another two seasons until it was canceled in 2000 due to low ratings.

 2. The Vampire Diaries